Girl told 911 'send the police now' as cops waited 48 minutes, official says

 Ramos killed 19 children and two teachers inside the room.
 His motive remained unclear, authorities said.

-There was a barrage of gunfire shortly after Ramos entered the classroom where officers eventually killed him, but those shots were “sporadic” for much of the 48 minutes that officers waited in the hallway, McCraw said.
+There was a barrage of gunfire shortly after Ramos entered the classroom where officers eventually killed him, but those shots were “sporadic” for much of the time that officers waited in the hallway, McCraw said.
 He said investigators do not know if children died during that time.

 Throughout the attack, teachers and children repeatedly called 911 asking for help, including the girl who pleaded for the police, McCraw said.